Ashanti Branch, MEd

 Ashanti Branch works to change how students, especially young men of color, interact with their education and how their schools interact with them.
 Raised in Oakland by a single mother on welfare, Ashanti left the inner city to study civil engineering at Cal Poly–San Luis Obispo.
 A construction project manager in his first career, his life changed after he tutored struggling students and realized his passion for teaching.

-In 2004, he started the Ever Forward Club to provide support for African-American and Latino males who were not achieving their potential.
-Since its inception, the Ever Forward Club has helped all of its more than 150 members graduate from high school and 93% of them have gone on to attend two- or four-year colleges, join the military, or enter into trade school.
+In 2004, during Ashanti’s first year teaching high school math, he started the Ever Forward Club to provide support for African-American and Latino males who were not achieving to their potential.
+Since then, Ever Forward has helped all of its more than 150 members graduate from high school, and 93% of them have gone on to attend two- or four-year colleges or military or trade school.

 The Ever Forward Club was featured in the documentary The Mask You Live In, which premiered at the 2015 Sundance Film Festival.

 After completing a fellowship at the Stanford d.school in 2016, Ashanti, began working full-time as the founding executive director for Ever Forward–Siempre Adelante in an effort to grow the organization to serve thousands of Bay Area students.
 Ashanti was awarded a fellowship from the national organization Campaign for Black Male Achievement (CBMA) and is currently a presidential fellow at Saybrook University.

 How to Successfully Raise Boys for the Future